Official ID for importing cattle and bison into Minnesota

 American identification number tamper-evident tags that begin with the prefix 'USA' and are followed by either 8 or 9 digits are considered official identification in cattle or bison tagged prior to 03/11/2015.
 However, tags meeting this description that are placed after 03/11/2015 are not official for interstate movement and we encourage producers to discontinue use of these tags as soon as possible.
 Cattle/bison moving interstate using these tags must have the entire tag number including the 'USA' documented on all required documentation related to movement.

-Cattle and bison entering Minnesota from the State of North Dakota may use a breed registry tattoo in lieu of official identification if a copy of the registration certificate is attached to the Certificate of Veterinary Inspection.
+Cattle and bison entering Minnesota may use a breed registry tattoo as official identification if a copy of the registration certificate is attached to the Certificate of Veterinary Inspection.